dyanarose/TacticianWeb/source/index.markdown

 ### Tactician App now available on the [Overwolf App Store](http://www.overwolf.com/)

-(in the in app store, not the online one yet :cry:)
+(found in the Overwolf in app store, not the online app store yet :cry:)

 Tactician allows you to store fight tactics and easily access them while you stay in game.